open-stage/blender-dmx/DEVELOPMENT.md

 Use `ruff` to format the code.
 Formatting code with Blender can be problematic as short lines are typically better.

+### Pre-commit-hooks

+There is a configuration for [pre-commit](https://pre-commit.com/) which is not enabled by default.
+You can run this manually by (ensure that `python -m pip install pre-commit` is installed) running `pre-commit`.
+Note that it checks for print statements.
+Print statements with "INFO" as first argument are skipped.

 ### Logging

 Use [predefined python logging module](https://docs.python.org/3/library/logging.html?highlight=logging#module-logging) instead of print.
 If not imported yet, import it into your class: